Trains in Germany

 |Train providers||Eurostar or TGV|

-Eurostar is the exclusive high-speed railway service connecting the United Kingdom with countries in continental Europe like France, Belgium and the Netherlands.
-Most Eurostar trains travel through the Channel Tunnel, also known as the Chunnel, between the UK and France.
-With a high-speed train service reaching speeds up to 186 mph (300 km/h), you will travel from Amsterdam to London in ultimate comfort coupled with modern, comfortable seats and large windows.
-When booking your Eurostar train between Amsterdam and London, you can choose between three ticket types: Standard, Standard Premier (with light refreshments served and spacious seats), and Business Premier (with flexible travel options, spacious seating, lounge access, priority boarding and hot meal served).
+Eurostar is the premier high-speed railway service which connects the United Kingdom with Europe through the Channel Tunnel, also known as the Chunnel, with journeys connecting London St Pancras International with Paris, Brussels and Amsterdam among other popular European cities.
+With its high-speed service reaching speeds up to 186 mph (300 km/h), the Eurostar makes travel between the UK and Europe as smooth and easy as possible.
+When you book your Amsterdam to London train, you can choose between ticket types like Standard, Standard Premier (with spacious seats and light refreshments served), and Business Premier (with flexible travel options, spacious seats, lounge access, hot meals served and priority boarding).

 Traveling via train from the Netherlands in Europe to the United Kingdom is convenient and more affordable than other options like flying.
 Catching a train from Amsterdam to London is easy, since there are many trains running every day.
 On top of that, the 330 mile journey can be completed in about 4 to 5 hours.
 Due to the nature and the length of the journey, some of the routes could have transfers or stopovers along the way.